mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 For example, the 'gv_country' tag set includes the tags 'japan', 'brazil', 'haiti' and so on.
-Each of these tags is associated with some number of media sources (indicating that the given media source has been cited in a story tagged with the given country in a global voices post).
+Each of these tags is associated with some number of media sources (indicating that the given media source has been cited in a story tagged with the given country in a Global Voices post).

 ### api/v2/tags/single/